The Thessaloniki metro rapid transit system is being extended by 4.78km to Kalamaria, which is located approximately 7km from Thessaloniki, Greece.

 Attiko Metro, a state company of Greece, is developing the project, which is expected to generate more than 1,000 jobs during the construction phase.

 The extension project will reduce the journey time between Mikra Station and the centre of Thessaloniki to 15 minutes.
 It is expected to be used by more than 65,000 passengers a day.

-The project is part of the National Strategic Reference Framework's operational programme, Macedonia-Thrace 2001-2013.
+The metro project is part of the National Strategic Reference Framework’s operational programme, Macedonia-Thrace 2001-2013.

 It will comprise two single-track tunnels, three shafts, two pumping stations and three crossovers.
-It will also include five stations at Nomarchia, Kalamaria, Aretsou, Nea Krini, and Mikra.
+It will also feature five stations at Nomarchia, Kalamaria, Aretsou, Nea Krini, and Mikra.

 In addition to the extension to Kalamaria, the metro will be extended up to Stavroupoli, which will be a 5km line with five new stations.

-Two tunnel boring machines (TBMs) are being used for the construction, which is expected to be completed within 60 months.
+Two tunnel boring machines (TBMs) are being used for the construction, which is expected to take place over 60 months.

-At the Aretsou station, permanent lining and waterproofing works at the third level have been completed, while first level slab works are in progress.
+At the Aretsou station, permanent lining and waterproofing works at the third level have been completed, while platform construction works are in progress.
 Construction of the northern entrance at Nea Krini station has also been completed.

-Waterproofing and construction works of the Mikra station's perimeter walls have been completed, while slab construction at the first level and the platform are currently underway.
+Waterproofing and construction works of the Mikra station’s perimeter walls have been completed along with slab construction at the first level.

 The European Investment Bank (EIB) agreed to provide €400m for the Thessaloniki metro extension project in March 2013.